• Home

 You constantly talk yourself out of social events, going for a promotion at work and/or you have fits of emotions and then beat yourself up afterwards?
 You just want to feel on top of life and live your best life and achieve your dreams?

 Primitive Reflexes could be playing a part....
-Primitive Reflex Integration could be the solution.
+Primitive Reflex Integration through

-Signs of retained primitive reflexes
+Signs of retained reflexes

-Signs of retained Primitive Reflexes
+General signs of retained Primitive Reflexes

 Hands up if these signs sound familiar?